patriciaSR/blog-practice/README.md

 * DELETE: Delete an offensive word `/offensive-words/:word`
 * PUT: Modify an existing offensive word `/offensive-words/:word`

+Signup new users:
+* POST: save a new user on DB `/signup`

 ### Offensive words collection database
 If the comment you are trying to incorporate contains any of the offensive words registered in the database, the comment cannot be created.
 The REST request **will be rejected with an error code and a JSON will be returned with information about the offensive word (or words) and its level**.

 Offensive words will be stored in the database.
 If the application detects that there are no offensive words in the database, the application must insert a **default offensive-words set**.

+## User control
+The application has to allow several roles of users:
+* _Authenticated_:
+  - **Admin**: Admin users can perform any operation of the REST API.
+  - **Publisher**: Publisher users can:
+      * Create blog entries.
+      * Delete and modify only the entries created by them.
+      * Delete comments from your posts.
+      * Add comments to other posts.
+* _No-Authenticated_: They can consult information but cannot add comments or posts.

+Any user can register in the application and will be assigned the role of “publisher”.
+To do this, a user creation endpoint will be created. --> `/signup`

+The app implement a Node.js script called defaultUsers.js that will connect to MongoDB and create admin and publisher users when it runs the first time.

+## User Authentication
+The user authentication mechanism is **Basic Auth + JWT Tokens**.
+You can import `Blog-Admin.postman_environment.json` and `Blog-Publisher.postman_environment.json` environments into Postman application and test the authentication functionality with publisher or admin role on different apis endpoints and methods.

 ## Project's Structure:
 ```